wmwxwa/tyk-docs/tyk-docs/content/tyk-configuration-reference/kv-store.md

 ---
 Tyk Gateway, as of v3.0, supports storing secrets in Key-Value (KV) systems such as [Vault](https://vaultproject.io), [Consul](https://consul.io), local storage, and environment variables.
 By referencing these values from the KV store in your `tyk.conf`, API definitions, middleware, and environment variables, you can:

-- Easily update secrets across multiple machines without manual intervention.
+- Easily manage and update secrets across multiple environments (e.g., development, staging, production) without modifying the configuration files.
-- Properly separate concerns, allowing developers to access only the necessary secrets.
-- Inject per-Gateway variables, such as machine ID, as part of headers or body using the local "secrets" section in `tyk.conf`.
+- Securely store sensitive information like API keys, passwords, and certificates in a centralized location.
+- Seamlessly switch between different environments by updating the secrets in the KV store.
+- Choose the most suitable configuration method for your deployment, whether it's using configuration files (`tyk.conf`) or environment variables (e.g., in Kubernetes).

 ## Supported KV Store Systems